rust-lang/rfcs/text/3715-unsafe-derives-and-attrs.md

 isolates the `unsafe` to a specific trait.
 This RFC proposes supporting both, but we could choose to only support the latter instead.

+We could use a different syntax for invoking unsafe derives, such as `derive(unsafe Trait)`.
+However, that would be inconsistent with unsafe attributes (which use parentheses), *and* it has the potential to look like a modifier to `Trait` (e.g. an unsafe version of `Trait`).

 # Prior art
 [prior-art]: #prior-art